theianjones/shoulditraintoday/README.md

 From a technical standpoint, this project demonstrates a few application state problems.

 The form itself has quite a bit of state.
-Theres user entered information you have to keep track of.
-Along with that, theres user progress threw a somewhat lengthy quiz that needs to be accounted for.
+There's user-entered information you have to keep track of.
+Along with that, there's user progress through a somewhat lengthy quiz that needs to be accounted for.

 Along side the form state, we also need to store the answers in a database.
 This involves making asynchronous calls to a service and handling any errors that may happen while the user is in the middle of the quiz.